proxmox/ceph/ceph/doc/start/hardware-recommendations.rst

 Ceph OSD Daemon you run on the host.
 Most "slow OSD" issues arise due to running an operating system, multiple OSDs, and/or multiple journals on the same drive.
-Since the cost of troubleshooting performance issues on a small cluster likely exceeds the cost of the extra disk drives, you can accelerate your cluster design planning by avoiding the temptation to overtax the OSD storage drives.
+Since the cost of troubleshooting performance issues on a small cluster likely exceeds the cost of the extra disk drives, you can optimize your cluster design planning by avoiding the temptation to overtax the OSD storage drives.

 You may run multiple Ceph OSD Daemons per hard disk drive, but this will likely